ArtMGreen/anticrawler/README.md

 The project is organized as follows:

 - `attacks/`  :radioactive:

 This directory contains scripts and resources for generating adversarial attacks on models, including methods like FGSM, PGD, and C&W.

 - `datasets/`

 This directory contains the process of constructing a dataset from multiple image directories, including the various datasets used for training the model.

 - `defences/`

 Scripts and resources for implementing defensive techniques against adversarial attacks.
-These include image transformation methods such as grayscale, thresholding, and adversarial training.
+These include image transformation methods such as grayscale, thresholding, and taking gradients.

 - `deploy/`

 Contains deployment-related resources, including the frontend for deploying the model.

 - `models/`

 Includes code for training, testing, and dividing data for the model used in the project.

 - `notebooks/`

 Jupyter notebooks for data exploration, model training, and testing.

 ## Installation :wrench: